New Tank 500 plug-in drivetrain delivers more power and greater fuel efficiency at a $6000 premium over plugless equivalent

-GWM has slated the launch of a new plug-in hybrid Tank 500 off-road SUV variant, known as the Tank 500 Hi4-T. Scheduled to release in Q4 2025, the new PHEV promises more power, better fuel economy, and EV driving capability over the current Tank range.
+GWM’s new plug-in hybrid drivetrain promises more power, better fuel economy, and electric-only driving capability over the current plugless Tank range.

-The Tank 500 PHEV will retain the same equipment level and three-differential-lock mechanical four-wheel drive system as featured on current 500 models, but will exchange the standard seven-seat configuration for five seats, primarily to accompany the larger battery.
+The Tank 500 PHEV vitally retains the same equipment level and three-differential-lock mechanical four-wheel drive system as featured on current 500 models, but will exchange the standard seven-seat configuration for five seats to accompany the larger PHEV battery.

 The fuel tank is reduced from 80 litres to 70 litres for the same reason.

-Under the skin, the Tank plug-in will feature the same 180kW/380Nm 2.0-litre turbocharged four cylinder engine, nine-speed conventional automatic, and full-time four-wheel-drive system as its mild-hybrid counterparts.
+Under the skin, the Tank plug-in features the same 180kW/380Nm 2.0-litre turbocharged four cylinder engine, nine-speed conventional automatic, and full-time four-wheel-drive system as its mild-hybrid counterparts.

 It differs, however, with a larger transmission-integrated electric motor, producing 35 percent more power over that found in the MHEV.
 Battery size also increases dramatically, up from 1.76kWh to a 37.1kWh NMC unit.